Anonymouseyy/nanotebook/README.md

 load_dotenv(os.path.join(project_folder, '.env'))
 ```

-Finally, go back to the `Web` tab, reload your site, and you should be able visit and use your own instance of `Nanotebook`!
+Finally, go back to the `Web` tab, reload your site, and you should be able visit and use your own instance of Nanotebook!